joergkrause/nyaf/docs/index.md

 * A Store library that gives your app a state engine using the common flux architecture style

 Everything else is simple HTML 5 API, without any restrictions.
 You can add CSS, other libraries, or your own stuff at almost any position.

+Additionally, there is small CLI for easy setup and component creation.